squid-cache/squid-cache.github.io/Features/HTTP11.rst

 The forwarding path needs to be cleaned up to better separate HTTP messages and actual content, allowing for proper forwarding of 1xx responses.

-This is likely to touch the store API as today all mesages go via the store, even if just an interim 1xx response.
+This is likely to touch the store API as today all messages go via the store, even if just an interim 1xx response.

+ * Temporary step for Squid-3: catch expect-100 on requests and send back the correct error to cause a retry when client sends Expect-100 in a request.
+Until such time as Squid can support expect-100.

+== Request/Reply Upgrade path ==

+ NP: if this already exists then it needs to be documented properly and the related bugs / upgrade_http0.9 portage issues closed off.

+RFC2616 requires that we upgrade to our highest supported version.
+This has been found problematic with certain broken clients and servers.

+So we must design the upgrade to 1.1 carefully to allow deeper control than a simple upgrade/don't upgrade switch.
+I'd suggest a generic ''upgrade_http'' option which takes a version number, allow/deny, and a list of ACLs.
+Plus two new ACLs to test for the request HTTP version and reply HTTP version.

+Requirements to consider:
+ * ACL controls to halt the upgrade at a certain level (ie permit upgrade 0.9 to 1.0, but not 0.9->1.1).
+ * separate upgrade 0.9 -> 1.0 from 1.0->1.1 tasks.
+ * reply pathway stepping stones similar to handle reply downgrade in mirror to the upgrades made.

 == Transfer encoding ==